Annual Performance Review Template

 A More Rounded Approach to Annual Performance Reviews

 The last performance review template format that we wanted to tell you about is more commonly known as a 360-degree feedback template.
-This style of review template includes information gather from peer-reviews, customers, internal reports, and managers.
-Like its name suggests, the purpose of this type of template is to create a complete 360-degree perspective of the employee.
+This style of review template includes information gathered from peer reviews, customers, internal reports, and managers.
+As its name suggests, the purpose of this type of template is to create a complete 360-degree perspective of the employee.

 Typically, supervisors don’t have time in their day to watch over every employee like a hawk.
 Therefore, when it comes time to do annual performance reviews, they might not have the full story.
 Calling up customers and suppliers, as well as talking to other managers and employees, fills in the gaps in a supervisor’s knowledge.

 The template itself looks very similar to the previous formats, but with a 360-degree review template, it should include more open space to add peer and costumer sourced content.